giacomorebonato/fastify-prerender-plugin/README.md

 # fastify-prerender-plugin

 Have you ever had a SPA that renders some pages that need to be crawled by Google, Facebook, etc.?
-This Fastify plugin detects when the request is made from a bot [using isbot](https://www.npmjs.com/package/isbot) and returns the HTML rendered by Puppeteer in that case.
+This Fastify plugin detects when the request is made from a bot [using isbot](https://www.npmjs.com/package/isbot) and returns the HTML rendered by Playwright in that case.

 ## Requirements